CristianICS/ArqPy-processing/README.md

 This toolbox generates a series of products derived from remote sensing images for archaeological analysis, with a particular focus on crop mark detection.
 It also includes an option to apply a Masked Autoencoder (MAE) to identify zones with a higher probability of containing crop marks.

+Furthermore, the tool includes two additional functions: one to detect crop marks using [Meta's SAM 3 model](https://github.com/facebookresearch/sam3) (`sam3_detection.bat`) and to do a pansharpening operation (`pansharpen_dl.bat`) based in convolutional neural networks included in the [Z-PNN repository](https://github.com/matciotola/Z-PNN).

+These two tools require additional customization.
+See [section Additional tools](#additional-tools).

+## Introduction

 The toolbox is distributed as a self-contained package and **does not require Conda, Miniforge, or manual environment setup by the end user**.

 The available operations should be executed in the following recommended order:

-1. `atmcorr` – atmospheric correction
+1. `atmcorr` - atmospheric correction
-2. `pansharpening` – spatial–spectral fusion
+2. `pansharpening` - spatial-spectral fusion
-3. `pca` – principal component analysis
+3. `pca` - principal component analysis
-4. `spectral_indices` – spectral index computation
+4. `spectral_indices` - spectral index computation
-5. `highpass` – spatial filtering
+5. `highpass` - spatial filtering
-6. `mae` – Masked Autoencoder-based analysis
+6. `mae` - Masked Autoencoder-based analysis

+The two additional operations are:

+7. `sam3_cropmarks` - SAM 3 model to find crop marks in RGB images
+8. `pansharpening_dl` - spatial-spectral fusion based on Deep Learning models

 Each operation provides a graphical user interface for configuring the parameters required for execution.

+## Tool instructions

+The [ArqPy tool guides](docs/tools/README.md) provide a separate, archaeologist-oriented manual for every launcher.
+Each guide explains all GUI options and defaults, input requirements, processing behaviour, output filenames, interpretation, and important limitations.

 ## Available sensors

 Atmospheric correction is currently supported for the following sensors:

-* GEOSAT
 * WorldView-3 (WV3)
 * WorldView LEGION-06

 The `pca`, `pansharpening`, and `spectral_indices` operations are available only for WV3 and LEGION sensors.

 The `highpass` and `mae` operations are available for any image provided in GeoTIFF format.

+GeoEye1 (GE1) is only supported for `pansharpening_cnn` tool.

 ## Data